What a difference

 4 minute read

 Contrary to popular belief, sustainable living isn’t about giving up all the things you love for a minimal lifestyle.
-It is about being environmentally conscious and a pursuit in taking the small steps needed to help the planet.
-In fact, there are simple everyday hacks which can actually help you save money, while you save our planet.
+It is about being environmentally conscious and pursuit taking the small steps needed to help the planet.
+There are simple everyday hacks that can help you save money, while you save our planet.
 At Hyundai, we call these Save&Save Hacks – and to put them to the test, we challenged four people, all from different walks of life, to try them out over three days.

 Finding time to eat